NomicFoundation/hardhat/docs/guides/create-task.md

 #### The `runSuper` function

-`runSuper` is a function available to override task's actions.
+`runSuper` is a function available to override a task's actions.
 It can be received as the third argument of the task or used directly from the global object.

-This function works like [JavaScript's `super` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super), it calls the task's previously defined action.
+This function works like [JavaScript's `super` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super): it calls the task's previously defined action.

-If the task isn't overriding a previous task definition calling `runSuper` will result in an error.
-To check if calling it won't fail, you can use the `boolean` field `runSuper.isDefined`.
+If the task isn't overriding a previous task definition, then calling `runSuper` will result in an error.
+To check whether calling it would fail, you can use the `boolean` field `runSuper.isDefined`.

 The `runSuper` function receives a single optional argument: an object with the task arguments.
 If this argument isn't provided, the same task arguments received by the action calling it will be used.